Starting Over at 55 Chapter 10

 “Oh,” Jack said, taking a step back and looking hard at his father.
 “Did Georgia’s husband die tragically and unexpectedly in a horrific accident, leaving her with two children in college and a huge hole in her heart and soul?”

-Mary and Martin exchanged a look before Mary replied, “No. Georgia’s husband was diagnosed with prostate cancer too late to do anything about it.
+Mary and Martin exchanged a look before Mary replied, “No. Georgia’s husband of twenty-six years - they married right out of high school - was diagnosed with prostate cancer too late to do anything about it.
 She had nine weeks from the time of his diagnosis until she buried him.
 So, no, Jack, her story isn’t the same as yours, but Georgia understands what you’re going through as well as anyone and better than most.”

 Jack flicked Georgia’s card and then stuck it in his pocket.
 “I’ll call her this week, take her out for a cup of coffee, and apologize, okay?”